2025 BWF World Senior Championships

-The 2025 BWF World Senior Championships is an upcoming badminton tournament which will be held from 7 to 14 September 2025 at Eastern National Sports Training Centre in Pattaya, Thailand.
+The 2025 BWF World Senior Championships was an badminton tournament held from 7 to 14 September 2025 at Eastern National Sports Training Centre in Pattaya, Thailand.
 It was awarded to Auckland, New Zealand but they have withdrawn.
 A new bidding process was initiated by BWF in June 2024.

 This was the first time that Thailand held the world senior championships.

 Tournament

-The 2023 BWF World Senior Championships was the twelfth edition of the BWF World Senior Championships, which had been held biannually since 2003.
+The 2025 BWF World Senior Championships was the twelfth edition of the BWF World Senior Championships, which had been held biannually since 2003.
 This tournament was organized by the Badminton Association of Thailand with sanction from the BWF.

 Venue

 This international tournament will be held at Eastern National Sports Training Centre in Pattaya, Thailand.

 Competition schedule

 Competition schedule was announced at 31 August 2025: